Faculty and Professional Staff Working on Latin America and the Caribbean

 Beth Fuchs Assistant Professor of Medicine.
 Specializations: Infectious diseases, antibiotic and anti-fungal drug development.

 Roberta Goldman Clinical Professor of Family Medicine.
 Specializations: Mid-life changes among Spanish-speaking Latinas, barriers to care in U.S. Hispanic communities.

-Skip Granai Professor Of Obstetrics And Gynecology.
+Cornelius Granai Professor Of Obstetrics And Gynecology.
 Specializations: Gynecologic oncology, obstetric and gynecology.

 Emily Harrison Clinical Associate Professor of Family Medicine.
 Specializations: Health care in Honduras.